 If something that is not real, can look so lifelike, what else is not real?
 Our feeling of right versus wrong?
 Our feeling of pleasure versus disgust?
 This inescapable uncertainty then serves to form deep-rooted and existential anxiety within us.

 Blythe Dolls, when first released by the Kenner toy company in the 1970s, were originally targeted at children, which is perfectly reasonable marketing as almost all dolls and puppets are sold in this way.
 However, it turned out to be a major error that buried the brand for over twenty years before Blythe’s correct niche was realized.
-This correct niche is of course adult collectors worldwide overlapping with the fields fashion, photography, art and film.
+This correct niche is of course adult collectors worldwide overlapping with the fields of fashion, photography, art, and film.
 The reason Kenner got their marketing so wrong back then was that they weren’t aware of the uncanny nature of Blythe.
 Her eyes and features give an otherworldly vibe that adults love but children often just can’t accept or appreciate.

 In the world of science and technology, artificial intelligence is a burgeoning area that will undoubtedly and rapidly come to dominate every aspect of how we live.
 This and the science of robotics, particularly pioneered by the Japanese engineers, has provided us with a more modern analysis of ‘the uncanny’ and has given rise to the concept of the ‘uncanny valley’, a term coined by the roboticist Mori Masahiro in his essay ‘Bukimi no Tani Gensho’ (‘Valley of Eeriness Phenomenon’).
 In this follow-up to Freud’s original, he explores our reaction to human-like objects such as dolls, puppets, including Bunraku dolls, and mannequins.